balder-dev/balder/doc/source/basics/balderhub.rst

 different tests where a lot of clever minds has already think about.
 You simply have to inherit from their scenarios, add the specific setup-device feature code for your device and go for it.
-Different mock functions, helper devices or complete testable implementations of remote devices (for example a dhcp server for dhcp-client tests) are already provided in these balderhub project.
+Different mock functions, helper devices or complete testable implementations of remote devices (for example a dhcp server for dhcp-client tests) are already provided in these BalderHub project.
 This helps you and your team to develop test a lot of faster.

 .. note::